 The best way to determine whether a college is accessible for you is by arranging to visit, so you can have a look around and speak to staff about your specific needs.
 If this is not possible, the university has started to produce an Access Guide 🔗 to each of the colleges, including details of accessible bedrooms, library facilities and disabled toilets, alongside lots of photographs.
-This has not yet been completed for all colleges, but is updated regularly.
-Several more colleges have been accessibility-reviewed by the student-run Oxford Accessibility Project 🔗, including contacts for disability leads at each of the colleges.

 As well as the accessibility of specific colleges, you may need to consider the proximity to department buildings, faculties and major libraries, as well as the accessibility of entrances and exits of these buildings.
 This searchable map 🔗 produced by the University could be used to shortlist some potential colleges based on location.
 You might prioritise being close to your faculty, close to the city centre, or something else entirely - it’s up to you!